Mrrvm/os_lusiadas_2/content/wdka-pub.md

 [^25abril]: “Efeitos humanos e económicos da Guerra Colonial.” _RTP Ensina_.
 Last modified 2021.
 Accessed May 15, 2025. [https://ensina.rtp.pt/explicador/efeitos-humanos-e-economicos-da-guerra-colonial](https://ensina.rtp.pt/explicador/efeitos-humanos-e-economicos-da-guerra-colonial).

 [^salazar]: *Reis, B., and P. Oliveira.
-“The Power and Limits of Cultural Myths in Portugal’s Search for a Post-Imperial Role.”
+The Power and Limits of Cultural Myths in Portugal’s Search for a Post-Imperial Role.
 Quotes available at [[The Power and Limits of Cultural Myths in Portugal’s Search for a Post-Imperial Role#^salazar]]*.

 [^eec]: *Reis, B., and P. Oliveira.
-“The Power and Limits of Cultural Myths in Portugal’s Search for a Post-Imperial Role.”
+The Power and Limits of Cultural Myths in Portugal’s Search for a Post-Imperial Role.
 International History Review, 2017, 1-23. http://www.tandfonline.com/doi/abs/10.1080/07075332.2016.1253599?journalCode=rinh20.

 [^gold]: *Kedrosky, D., and N. Palma.
 "The cross of gold, Brazilian treasure, and the decline of Portugal."
 CEPR: VoxEU.
 2024. [https://cepr.org/voxeu/columns/cross-gold-brazilian-treasure-and-decline-portugal](https://cepr.org/voxeu/columns/cross-gold-brazilian-treasure-and-decline-portugal)*.